Dmytro Melnychuk: Biography

 Born November 5, 1943 in the village Mariyka, Cherkasy region.

 Graduated in 1959 from high school in Zhashkiv number 2.

 In 1964 graduated from the Faculty of Veterinary Ukrainian Agricultural Academy (now National University of Life and Environmental Sciences of Ukraine).

 Since 1965 – a veterinarian at seed farm in Vinnytsia region.
 During 1965-1968 – PhD student under the supervision of Academic of National academy of sciences of Ukraine M.F.
 Gulyi at the Department of Biochemistry in the Ukrainian Agricultural Academy, 1968-1969 – assistant at the biochemistry department in Ukrainian Agricultural Academy, 1969-1972 – Junior researcher of the department of biosynthesis of proteins and biological properties at the Institute of Biochemistry of national academy of sciences of Ukraine, 1972-1982 – Senior associate of its Institute, 1982-1984 – Head of Laboratory (Department) of metabolism regulation at the Institute of Biochemistry in National academy of sciences of Ukraine, 1979-1984 – Head of the Department of Biochemistry of Ukrainian academy of agrarian sciences.

-1984-1992 – Rector of the Ukrainian Agricultural Academy (UAA) and part-time – Head of Department of Metabolism Regulation Institute of Biochemistry at national academy of sciences (volunteer), 1992-1994 – Rector of the Ukrainian State Agrarian University (USAU) – Former UAA, 1994-2008 – Rector of National Agricultural University (NAU) - former USAU, 20.10.2008-30.05.2014 – Rector of National University of Life and Environmental Sciences of Ukraine (NULES of Ukraine) - former NAU.
+In 1984–1992 he was Rector of the Ukrainian Agricultural Academy (UAA) and part-time – Head of Department of Metabolism Regulation Institute of Biochemistry at national academy of sciences (volunteer), 1992-1994 – Rector of the Ukrainian State Agrarian University (USAU) – Former UAA, 1994-2008 – Rector of National Agricultural University (NAU) - former USAU, 20.10.2008-30.05.2014 – Rector of National University of Life and Environmental Sciences of Ukraine (NULES of Ukraine) - former NAU.
 1995-1996 and 2001-2003 – Deputy President of the National Academy of Agrarian Sciences of Ukraine (NAAS) and a member of the Presidium (part-time), from 1984 to the present – Professor of Biochemistry department of NULES of Ukraine.
 Supervisor of creating and development of agrarian university in Phnom Penh, (Cambodia, 1985–1991), managed the creation of Vinnytsia National Agrarian University (1984–1995).